kitlith/NTRPi/README.md

 ## Credits
 Normmatt, for general knowledge of the NTRCARD protocol and for pointing me to the right places.

+Hedgeberg, for helping me and testing this #shitcode.

-Smealum, for NTRCardhax, which this may be used to implement eventually.
+Derrek, for NTRCardhax, which this may be used to implement, eventually.

 Everyone in #Cakey, for being awesome.